 When it comes to professional car racing, NASCAR and Formula 1 are the two prime competitions.
 They have developed dramatically different ways of having cars race.
-The US version favors technologically equal cars competing with each other on mostly oval racecourses, while European Formula 1 allows teams to innovate their engineering to give themselves the upper hand on curvy tracks.
+The US version, NASCAR, favors technologically equal cars competing with each other on mostly oval racecourses, while European Formula 1 allows teams to innovate their engineering to give themselves the upper hand on curvy tracks.
 Which one is truly the highest form of racing?

 NASCAR is a nail-biting battle with constant bumper-to-bumper action.
 Every driver has a good chance of winning, rather than following what often seems to be a pre-determined hierarchy in Formula 1.
 Without a major technological advantage, NASCAR drivers’ talent is on full display.
 No one simply wins because their machine is faster.
 NASCAR drivers never stop duelling each other for every inch, with a takeover possible at any moment.